April 17, 1977: The Apple II debuts at the West Coast Computer Faire, positioning Apple at the forefront of the looming personal computer revolution.

 Apple II puts Cupertino in the spotlight

-After forming the previous year, Apple had already hit several landmarks by April 17, 1977.
+After forming the previous year, Apple already had passed several important milestones by April 1977.
 The company had seen one of its three co-founders quit, launched its first computer and officially incorporated.

-However, the West Coast Computer Faire served as a massive “coming out” party for the company.
-In the days before the internet, this event featured all the big players in the burgeoning PC industry, and thousands of interested customers — many of whom became early tech devotees.
+However, the 1977 West Coast Computer Faire served as a massive “coming out” party for Apple.
+In the days before the internet, this event featured all the big players in the burgeoning PC industry.
+It drew thousands of interested customers — many of whom became early tech devotees.

 Right from the start of his career, Jobs realized the importance of a good product introduction.
 With no special media event to introduce the Apple II, he used the West Coast Computer Faire to perform the same function.
 (Interestingly, the event took place at the Bill Graham Civic Auditorium in San Francisco, which Apple returned to for its fall media event in 2015.)

-Apple occupied the four booths directly facing the front entrance, becoming the first of 175 companies at the Faire that customers saw when they arrived.
+Apple occupied the four booths directly facing the building’s front entrance.
+The strategic positioning made Apple the first of 175 companies at the Faire that customers saw when they arrived.
 At a time when money was short, Apple splashed out on a backlit Plexiglass display featuring the new logo.

-It then displayed a dozen Apple II computers for inspection.
+The eye-catching setup showcased a dozen Apple II computers for visitors’ inspection.
 Unbeknownst to customers, these were unfinished prototypes, since the actual computers wouldn’t be ready until June.

 A major money spinner

-The Apple II, which was the company’s second computer, proved to be an enormously important product line.
-The year it debuted, it brought in $770,000 in revenue, a figure that increased to $7.9 million the following year and a massive $49 million the year after that.
+The Apple II, the company’s second computer, became an enormously important product line.
+The year it debuted, it brought in $770,000 in revenue.
+That figure increased to $7.9 million the following year and a massive $49 million the year after that.
 Apple continued producing some version of the Apple II until the early 1990s.

 This computer brought a number of important players into the world of high tech, including Mitch Kapor, founder of Lotus Development Corporation and co-founder of the Electronic Frontier Foundation, and John Carmack, the legendary coder behind smash hit games Wolfenstein 3D, Doom and Quake.